Slipform stonemasonry

-Slipform stonemasonry is a method for making a reinforced concrete wall with stone facing in which stones and mortar are built up in courses within reusable slipforms.
+Slipform stonemasonry is a method for making a reinforced concrete wall with stone facing.
+In slipform stonemasonry stones and mortar are built up in courses within reusable slipforms.
 It is a cross between traditional mortared stone wall and a veneered stone wall.
 Short forms, up to 60 cm high, are placed on both sides of the wall to serve as a guide for the stone work.
 The stones are placed inside the forms with the good faces against the form work.
 Concrete is poured in behind the rocks.
 Rebar is added for strength, to make a wall that is approximately half reinforced concrete and half stonework.
 The wall can be faced with stone on one side or both sides.
 After the concrete sets enough to hold the wall together, the forms are "slipped" up to pour the next level.
 With slipforms it is easy for a novice to build free-standing stone walls.